jack-williams1/otago_seismicity_rate_modelling/nshm_inversion/solvis/ReadMe.md

 ## Source data

 The file **NSHM_v1.0.4_CompositeSolution.zip** should be located in the parent folder `nshm_inversion`.
 This file contains the  inversion results from v1.0.4 of the NZ NSHM 2022.
-TO acquire a copy please send an email request to nshm@gnz.cri.nz .
+To acquire a copy, please send an email to: nshm@gnz.cri.nz

 ## INSTALLATION